large-scale-gxe-methods/GEM/README.md

 N_catE_*           - The number of non-missing samples in each combination of strata for all of the categorical exposures and interaction covariates.
 AF_catE_*          - The allele frequency of the effect allele for each combination of strata for all of the catgorical exposure or interaction covariate.

 Beta_Marginal           - The coefficient estimate for the marginal genetic effect (i.e., from a model with no interaction terms).
-SE_Beta_Marginal   - The SE associated with the marginal genetic effect estimate.
+SE_Beta_Marginal        - The model-based SE associated with the marginal genetic effect estimate. robust_SE_Beta_Marginal - The robust SE associated with the marginal genetic effect estimate.

 Beta_G             - The coefficient estimate for the genetic main effect (G).
 Beta_G-*           - The coefficient estimate for the interaction or interaction covariate terms.